heidar/s3upload/README.md

 # s3upload.go

-s3upload.go is a simple command line tool to upload images to Amazon S3 in parallel.
+s3upload.go is a simple command line tool to upload files to Amazon S3 in parallel.
 I created this tool as a part of a concurrency course at university.
 Someone at Heroku suggsted to my professor that this would be a good project so I thought I might as well do it, since I wanted to learn how to use S3 too.